-Have you been thinking of buying life insurance on your parents?
+Have you been thinking of buying life insurance for your parents?

 Buying life insurance can sometimes take a bit of time and effort.
 This is especially the case if you fall into an older age bracket or if you happen to have an adverse health condition.
 But if you are purchasing a policy for someone else, there are definitely some additional rules that you need to abide by.

-When buying life insurance for your parents, you will typically need to have their knowledge and their approval.
+When buying life insurance on your parents, you will typically need to have their knowledge and their approval first and foremost.

-There are a number of reasons why a person would want to have life insurance for parents.
+There are a number of reasons for getting life insurance on a parent.
 This is true even if you no longer are considered a dependent and are no longer relying on them for your financial support.

 Another reason for adult children to have life insurance on parents is to ensure that any unpaid debts can be paid off.
 Now, because people are living so much longer than in the past, many people who are in their 60s, 70s, and beyond may still be liable for a mortgage balance, auto loans, credit card debt, and other financial obligations.

-With that in mind, obtaining life insurance for parents over 60 – or even those who are older – can make good financial sense, especially if they have taken on debt that would be the responsibility of the next generation at their passing.
+With that in mind, buying life insurance for parents over 60 – or even those who have parents over 70 – can make good financial sense, especially if they have taken on debt that would be the responsibility of the next generation at their passing or if they do not have enough savings to cover their burial cost.

-While there are many reasons to purchase coverage, you may be wondering, can I buy life insurance for my parents, or will they need to purchase the policies themselves?
+While there are many reasons to purchase coverage, you may be wondering, can I get life insurance on my dad or mom, or will they need to purchase the policies themselves?
 When you are in this situation, you will need to prove to the insurance company what is known as insurable interest.

 For example, if your parents have certain financial obligations that you would become responsible for, then you would have an insurable interest.
 Likewise, if you would be obligated for paying your parents’ final expenses, then this too would qualify.

-When considering the purchase of life insurance policies for parents, there are some steps that you should take prior to moving forward.
+When considering buying life insurance policies for parents, there are some steps that you should take prior to moving forward.
 First, you will want to determine approximately how much coverage you will need.

-For example, if you are buying life insurance for your parents in order to pay off specific debts, then you should add up the amount of the debt (or debts) to be paid off in order to come up with the policy’s face amount.
+For example, if you are buying a policy in order to pay off specific debts, then you should add up the amount of the debt (or debts) to be paid off in order to come up with the policy’s face amount.

 Likewise, if you are purchasing the coverage in order to cover your parents’ final expenses, then you may need to call several funeral homes in their area to get an estimate of the total cost of their services.